Managing user account provisioning for enterprise apps in the Azure portal

 Select the Automatic option to specify settings for admin credentials, mappings, starting and stopping, and synchronization.

 Expand Admin Credentials to enter the credentials required for Azure AD to connect to the application's user management API.
 The input required varies depending on the application.
 To learn about the credential types and requirements for specific applications, see the configuration tutorial for that specific application.

 Select Test Connection to test the credentials by having Azure AD attempt to connect to the app's provisioning app using the supplied credentials.

 Expand Mappings to view and edit the user attributes that flow between Azure AD and the target application when user accounts are provisioned or updated.

 There's a preconfigured set of mappings between Azure AD user objects and each SaaS app’s user objects.
-Some apps manage other types of objects, such as Groups or Contacts.
-Select a mapping in the table to open the mapping editor to the right, where you can view and customize them.
+Some apps also manage group objects.
+Select a mapping in the table to open the mapping editor, where you can view and customize them.

 Supported customizations include:

 Enabling and disabling mappings for specific objects, such as the Azure AD user object to the SaaS app's user object.